sebeichholz/picture-bot/README.md

 # picture-bot
-Small python app that publishes a randomly selected image from a local folder to mastodon
+Small python app that publishes a randomly selected image from a local folder to bluesky

 # features
 1. scan a given directory (and recursive all subdirectories) for image files and select one random image